bangonkali/space-demo/readme.md

 # Waning

+This project is archived!
+It is no longer going to be deployed on any environment.
+I'm moving on to other things. 😂

+## About

 Is a small game environment I'm creating to study 3d graphics.

 Inspiration comes from Space based Fiction content/existing games such as [The Expanse](<https://en.wikipedia.org/wiki/The_Expanse_(TV_series)>), [Elite Dangerous](https://en.wikipedia.org/wiki/Elite_Dangerous), [Star Citizen](https://en.wikipedia.org/wiki/Star_Citizen), or [Home World](https://en.wikipedia.org/wiki/Homeworld), etc...
 Try it out at [waning.app](https://waning.app/)! 😂